Accountability – let’s start doing it like we actually mean it (Part One)

 And it’s not a matter of coming up with the next smart, logical process.
 Accountability that leads to materially different (better) decisions and business results depends on engaging the organization fully – ‘heads, hearts and hands’.
 In addition to the usual performance-target-oriented solutions, we need to connect with how our people feel and what drives their decisions.
 As leaders, we need to design and enable implementation of new ways of working that shift the daily rhythms of business on the ground.
 And each person needs to feel like they are all doing it for their own reasons because we believe individually – and together – in what our organization is there to do.

 So, what might help?
-In the next instalment of this two-part blog, I’ll share some of the approaches that we’ve found can truly advance accountability… They all depend on one important theme – true accountability is not owned or controlled by us as leaders.
+In the next instalment of this multi-part blog, I’ll share some of the approaches that we’ve found can truly advance accountability… They all depend on one important theme – true accountability is not owned or controlled by us as leaders.
 Our role is to inspire, challenge and support everyone to do it for themselves – in a variety of highly practical ways, in line with what our organizations exist to do in the first place.

 In the meantime, if you have experiences and insights of accountability – good or bad – I’d love to hear about them.
 Feel free to drop me a line on firstname.lastname@example.org.